 In 1935 Gulielma published a book on the life of her husband Albert.
 In the 1940s she was living at Carr End, Jordans Way, Beaconsfield, Bucks and she died in a nursing home in Farnham Common on 7th March 1945 at the age of 93.

 As noted earlier there are other Mrs Crosfields we might consider, though Gulielma may take some dislodging.

-Option 2: Mrs Bertram Fothergill Crosfield, née Cadbury, 47, (24.11.1885 – 8.7.1959), was the daughter-in-law of Gulielma, a Liberal on the Bucks County Council, magistrate.
+Option 2: Mrs Bertram Fothergill Crosfield, née Cadbury, 47, (24.11.1885 – 8.7.1959), the daughter of George Cadbury and his first wife Mary Tylor, was the daughter-in-law of Gulielma, a Liberal on the Bucks County Council, magistrate.
+Eleanor was a member of the London & National Society for Women’s Service, (as were at least 11 others at the dinner), as was a Lady Crosfield.
 Her husband ran the News Chronicle and the London Star.
 She once lived in Grove House Hampstead.
 Not such a high achiever as her mother-in-law Gulielma but she has a link to publishing and is of Lady Rhondda’s generation.
-The Fothergill name is intriguing and it same Fothergill family as that of innkeeper John Fothergill on Table 12.
+The Fothergill name is intriguing and it is the same Fothergill family as that of innkeeper John Fothergill on Table 12.
 Her husband Bertram Crosfield’s great great grandmother was one Elizabeth Fothergill, and earlier the Crosfields worked in a grocery business run by one Samuel Fothergill, around the turn of the 18th/19th centuries.